tytydraco/yessleep/out/I_found_a_child_drowned_in_a_wheat_field_part_2.md

 “No ma’am, I hardly know him.
 If you do see him though, would you send him my way?
 I’m staying at the hotel for the time being, and during the day I think I’ll be working out of their lobby until Emerson can help me get the office at the chapel… um… cleaned out.”

-By the time the awkwardness had abated and either party felt comfortable enough to stand and end their meal, it was dark outside.
+By the time the awkwardness had abated and either party felt comfortable enough to stand and end our meal, it was dark outside.
 She walked me to the door, and thanked me once again for visiting.
 I walked along the long dirt trail back to the middle of town, my path ahead bathed in silky moonlight.

 As I walked, I heard a faint rustling in the fields a ways away.
 I turned to look, and saw a figure standing in the middle of the wheat.
 I froze; the figure wasn’t too far from where the child’s body had been found.
 Was it Nolan?